 Teague O'Mara, PhD

 Teague is a dad and husband.
 He's responsible for the lab group and making sure that it is a great place to learn.
 Teague finished a PhD at Arizona State University where his research in Madagascar tested how female and male ring-tailed lemurs grow up to eat different things, and how sex differences in feeding can help structure life history and ecology.
 Since then, he has worked mostly on bats to understand how social behavior and physiology work together to buffer unpredictable environments and shape animal social groups.
 This work has let him explore animal movement and biodiversity around the world and build collaborations with outstanding people.
-In addition to his day job as an Assistant Professor and the Dyson Professor of Biology in Biological Sciences at Southeastern Louisiana University, he is also a research associate in the Department of Migration at the Max Planck Institute of Animal Behavior in Germany and at the Smithsonian Tropical Research Institute in Panamá.
-Corey Samples, MS Student
+In addition to his day job as the Director of Conservation Evidence at Bat Conservation International, he is an Adjunct Professor in Biological Sciences at Southeastern Louisiana University, he is also a research associate in the Department of Migration at the Max Planck Institute of Animal Behavior in Germany and at the Smithsonian Tropical Research Institute in Panamá. |

 Micaela Pineda, MS Student